josepeon/math/README.md

 - Practiced inequalities and represented solutions graphically
 - Reviewed algebra drills involving fractional equations and simplification
 - Worked on percent increase/decrease and proportional reasoning in applied contexts

+## August 17, 2025 – Practice Log

+- Started the day with algebra practice focused on equations and inequalities
+- Reviewed systems of equations and solved word problems applying substitution and elimination
+- Practiced graphing linear functions and identifying slope and intercepts
+- Worked through ratio, proportion, and percent word problems